CongducPham/LowCostLoRaGw/Arduino/README.md

 On the MEGA, the SPI pin are as follows: 50 (MISO), 51 (MOSI), 52 (SCK).
 Starting from November 3rd, 2017, the CS pin is always pin number 10 on Arduino and Teensy boards.
 You can have a look at the [Low-cost-LoRa-IoT-step-by-step](https://github.com/CongducPham/tutorials/blob/master/Low-cost-LoRa-IoT-outdoor-step-by-step.pdf) tutorial in the tutorial repository (https://github.com/CongducPham/tutorials).

-All the examples use by default the so-called LoRa mode 1 (BW125, CR4/5, SF12) at 865.2 Mhz (`CH_10_868`) to work with the default gateway configuration.
+All the examples use by default the so-called LoRa mode 1 (SF12BW125, CR4/5) at 865.2 Mhz (`CH_10_868`) to work with the default gateway configuration.

 New (use SX12XX library from Stuart Robinson, modified for our framework)
 ---

-It is highly recommended to use the new version of the examples as the old version are not maintained any more.
+It is highly recommended to use the new version of the examples as the old versions are not maintained any more.

 **`Arduino_LoRa_SX12XX_Demo_Sensor`** is the new version of **`Arduino_LoRa_Demo_Sensor`** (see below) using the SX12XX library from Stuart Robinson to support the SX12XX LoRa chips: SX1261,SX1262,SX1268,SX1272,SX1276,SX1277,SX1278,SX1279,SX1280,SX1281.